 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Research and Policy

 Pearson Fellow Alum, MPP '19

-Carneiro graduated from the University of São Paulo in Brazil in 2015 with a bachelor of science in economics.
+Carneiro graduated from the University of São Paulo in Brazil in 2015 with a Bachelor of Science in economics.
 Following graduation, she worked as an economic consultant, advocating for issues related to competition, regulation, and public interest law.
 She also worked with Mapa Educação, an organization dedicated to improving public education in Brazil.
-In this role, she communicated and strategized to advocate for sound educational policies at a local and national level for Brazil.
+In this role, she communicated and strategized to advocate for sound educational policies at a local and national level.
 She was also politically active in her community, working to create a campaign to elect a local politician in São Paulo.
-Carneiro was chosen as a ProLider Fellow in 2016, where she met with renowned politicians and government leaders to discuss public policy issues.
+She was chosen as a ProLider Fellow in 2016, where she met with renowned politicians and government leaders to discuss public policy issues.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.